-KVM VPS Information / Installation Guide
+KVM Information / Installation Guide

 Option 1 - Install a Pre-made SolusVM OS Template:For a list of available OS templates and ISOs, please see this article.

 - Select the template you want and click Reinstall.

 - Your new root password will be displayed once you initiate the installation.

 - Please see Networking below to configure your connection if needed.